cheeyeo/grpc_aws_alb_example/README.md

 This is my attempt at re-creating the demo [from the following blog post](https://aws.amazon.com/blogs/aws/new-application-load-balancer-support-for-end-to-end-http-2-and-grpc/)

+The difference with the blog post is that I tried to implement end-to-end TLS as follows:

+* ALB terminates TLS from ALB > Service

+	We set the target group backend protocol as `HTTPS` and set the grpc service to run with `ssl_server_credentials` using same certificates stored in ACM

+* gRPC client to service uses `secure_channel` to invoke the service using the same certificates

 Like the post, I adopted the route guide grpc example [from the official grpc repo](https://github.com/grpc/grpc/tree/master/examples/python/route_guide) and adapted it as follows:

 * Added an option to the route_guide_client.py file to allow for secure channel communication.
 Default is False

-* Added an option to the route_guide_server.py to allow for mutual TLS with the client.
+* Added an option to the route_guide_server.py to allow for server-side TLS with the client.
 Default is False.

 When running locally, use the Makefile to generate the libs from the protobuf and to generate the certs and build the docker container: